truongtrongtin/react-tic-tac-toe/README.md

-# Tic-tac-toe with functional components, hooks and typescript
+# Tic-tac-toe using React with functional components, hooks and typescript

 https://reactjs.org/tutorial/tutorial.html